Night-Traders-Dev/bit-n/docs/IMPLEMENTATION.md

 ## Conclusion

-The bit(N) compiler now has a solid three-stage pipeline with integrated type system foundation.
-Symbol table and type inference are in place and being refined for complete semantic analysis.
+The bit(N) compiler now features a **complete Nim-style syntax design** with indentation-based blocks, named operators, and semantic analysis.
+The compiler pipeline is production-ready for Phase 3 advancement.

-**Status:** Production-ready for Phase 2 expansion
+**Status:** Production-ready for Phase 3 expansion

 **For language features**, see `README.md`
 **For roadmap**, see `ROADMAP.md`